 Batch image resizing and conversion with ImageMagick

-In web and application development, efficiently handling images is crucial for performance and user experience.
+In web and application development, efficient image handling is crucial for both performance and user experience.
 Whether you're working on a personal project or managing a large-scale application, automating image processing tasks can save you valuable time and ensure consistency.
-In this DevTip, we'll explore how to use ImageMagick's powerful command-line tools for batch resizing and format conversion, enabling you to process multiple images efficiently.
+In this DevTip, we'll explore how to use ImageMagick's powerful command-line tools for batch resizing and format conversion, enabling you to process multiple images quickly and reliably.

 Introduction to ImageMagick

-ImageMagick is a versatile, open-source software suite for displaying, converting, and editing raster image files.
-Widely adopted in the developer community, it supports over 200 image formats and provides robust command-line tools for performing complex image manipulations.
-From simple resizing to advanced effects application, ImageMagick offers a flexible and efficient solution for various image processing needs.
+ImageMagick is a versatile, open source software suite for displaying, converting, and editing raster image files.
+Widely adopted in the developer community, it supports over 200 image formats and provides robust command-line tools for performing complex image manipulations—from simple resizing to advanced effects.

 Setting up ImageMagick

-Before diving into the commands, you'll need to install ImageMagick on your system.
+Before diving into the commands, you must install ImageMagick on your system.
 The installation process varies depending on your operating system.

 Installing on macOS